 Our on-demand and live webinars give you the opportunity to hear from our experts on the role critical thinking ability plays in the recruitment and development of employees.

-Regular insights to support organisations with the selection, recruitment and development of candidates and employees.
-We use our and our experts knowledge to help guide you through why psychometrics matter and the key issues the recruitment industry is experiencing.
+Regular insights to support organisations with the selection, recruitment, and development of candidates and employees.
+We use our expert knowledge to help guide you through why psychometrics matter and the key issues the recruitment industry is experiencing.

 The critical thinking journey is a life-long one, and many schools and universities see the value of helping students develop critical thinking skills early on.
 The following resources are available for students from Pearson: